 Upon the President's emergency declaration in response to COVID-19, the County became eligible to access the Federal Emergency Management Agency ("FEMA") Public Assistance program to support certain extraordinary operating costs incurred.
-The County also received funding under the American Rescue Plan Act of 2021 (the "American Rescue Plan Act") and the Coronavirus Aid, Relief, and Economic Stabilization Act (the "CARES Act"), including additional FEMA funding, Coronavirus Relief Fund appropriations, additional Community Development Block Grants, and transit, airport, and other funding.
-The County received a direct allocation of \$261.6 million in Coronavirus Relief Funds (through the CARES Act) to pay for necessary expenditures incurred due to the public health emergency that were not included in the County's budget and other more targeted funding, as well as \$437.0 million in Coronavirus Local Fiscal Recovery Funds (through the American Rescue Plan Act).
+The County also received funding under the American Rescue Plan Act and the CARES Act, including additional FEMA funding, Coronavirus Relief Fund appropriations, additional Community Development Block Grants, and transit, airport, and other funding.
+The County received a direct allocation of \$261.6 million in Coronavirus Relief Funds (CARES Act) to pay for necessary expenditures incurred due to the public health emergency that were not included in the County's budget and other more targeted funding, as well as \$437.0 million in Coronavirus Local Fiscal Recovery Funds (American Rescue Plan Act).
 The County's Office of Performance, Strategy and Budget, Office of Emergency Management, and Finance and Business Operations Division have developed a coordinated approach to track County expenses and match them with available funding sources.
 As of August 15, 2021, the County has received sufficient funding from the CARES Act, the American Rescue Plan Act, FEMA support, and other federal and State funds to cover the County's direct costs for its COVID-19 pandemic response.